sara-nl/clouddocs/user-interface.markdown

 ## Access the user interface

-The UI (short for User Interface) is the web site that allows you to operate the HPC Cloud.
-Put simply: your way to manage (create/destroy) your Virtual Machines (VM).
+The UI (User Interface) is the web site that allows you to operate the HPC Cloud.
+Put it simply, it is your way to manage (create/destroy) your Virtual Machines (VM).

 >**Note:**
 >